tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 He blinked once and then again, his lips forming a small smile.
 Casper sat up with confused eyes and spoke to his mother.
 He started forwards, and I noticed the light turn red for a second, before flicking back to green.
 In sync, Casper’s expression looked like it was glitching, a wide and emotionless smile faltering before righting itself.
 He was fighting it.
 Either that, or the device was faulty.

 Except I had seen exactly what he was like out of her control.
 Casper Wilder was a completely different person.
-I had no doubt this boy wasn’t clamouring to stay in control.
-Mrs Wilder didn’t seem to notice.
+I had no doubt this boy wasn’t clamouring to retake his mind.
+Mrs Wilder didn’t notice.
 It looked like Casper was asking her what was going on.
 Mrs Wider knelt in front of him and grasped his hands, squeezing them.

 “Stay here.”
 Her lips stretched in satisfaction mouthed before she stood up slowly and ruffled his hair.
 “I’ll be right back, okay?”
 She mouthed, before her head twisted to the window.
 I flattened myself against my carpet, my heart in my throat.
 It was almost like she could sense me watching.
 I stayed hidden until I was sure she was gone.
 When I slowly raised my head, there was no sign of Mrs Wilder.